Dollar Cost Averaging

 What Is Dollar Cost Averaging?

-When Does Dollar-Cost Averaging Work Best?
+When Does Dollar Cost Averaging Work Best?

-Dollar cost averaging works best when discipline is needed to enforce investing and time is on the investor’s side.
+DCA works best when discipline is needed to enforce investing and time is on the investor’s side.
 Few people have the financial discipline to save for a lump sum investment.
 Dollar-cost averaging enables investors to buy more shares (over time) than they could with a single lump sum investment.

 Dollar-cost averaging also takes a lot of fear and uncertainty out of the short-term markets and volatile investments.
 It is not, however, a guarantee for making money.
 No single strategy fits every person and situation.
 That said, understanding how dollar-cost averaging compares to lump sum investing (more on that below) can help an investor sift through their choices and make better financial decisions.